 I'm currently an art director at Grey New York where I work on Tums and Breathe Right.
 Before that I went to every state in America for a Kickstarter project.
 And before that I freelanced at Leo Burnett New York, where I found out I was really good at drawing animals.
-And around all that, I'm working on different products for my soon-to-open online store.
+And around all that, I'm working on different products for my online store.

 These are some ads, projects and animals drawings I've created.

 In 2017, at the beginning of a new political climate, AARP needed a new campaign to help Americans remember AARP's humble beginnings and what they stand for.

 (Just to note because AARP is an American institution: AARP is an organization to help the betterment of those 50-years-old and beyond)

 This commercial for Panadol Cold & Flu ran in Southeast Asia.

 My parents, aunt and uncle opened a tailor shop shortly after immigrating to America in 1975.
 After finding these photographs of my parents proudly posing in front of their store since 1976, I wrote some ads celebrating them, their store I grew up in, and their achieved American dream.

 As an intern at BBH, my team and I developed sartalics, a left-leaning kind of italics to show you’re being sarcastic online.
 To help support the idea, I wrote these ads using my photographs.